Autodesk/Aurora/Doc/Build.md

    - On Windows, `CMAKE_BUILD_TYPE` is ignored during the cmake configuration.
 You are required to specify the build configuration with `--config {CONFIGURATION}` during the cmake build.

    - You can optionally specify the desired graphics API backend as described below, e.g. `-D ENABLE_HGI_BACKEND=ON`.
+Note that Plasma with Vulkan backend does not support interactive mode yet.
+If more than one backend is enabled, you can designate the desired one, e.g. `--renderer hgi`, when executing Plasma.

    - On Windows, you may need to specify the toolchain and architecture with `-G "Visual Studio 16 2019" -A x64` or `-G "Visual Studio 17 2022" -A x64`.

+   - On MacOS, you can specify the toolchain with `-G "Xcode"`.
+This will also help to generate environment variables, etc. needed by Plasma.

-5. **Building:** You can load the *Aurora.sln* Visual Studio solution file from the Aurora build directory, and build Aurora using the build configuration used with the *installExternals.py* script (see below), or use CMake.
+5. **Building:** You can load the *Aurora.sln* Visual Studio solution file (Windows) / *Aurora.xcodeproj* Xcode project file (MacOS) from the Aurora build directory, and build Aurora using the build configuration used with the *installExternals.py* script (see below), or use CMake.

    - The CMake command to build Aurora is as follows: